 During the trip to the conference, I carried my Remington RM380 handgun.
 The Concealed Carry Reciprocity laws, set by the states through which I traveled, provided the opportunity to have a little security alongside.

 Dad got my brother his first gun right around that time.
-I don’t recall the make or model of my big bro’s gun, but what I do remember is that it’s a handgun that had a CO2 cartridge in the grip and shot pellets.
+I don’t recall the make or model of my big bro’s gun, but I do remember that it’s a handgun with a CO2 cartridge in the grip and shot pellets.
 His new gun wouldn’t be used for self-defense purposes.
 Regardless of the cartridges it expelled, safety became a priority.
 We learned all about the rules that came with this object.

-Back to the shiny nickel-plated revolver, which captured my eye, drew me in and brought on some nostalgia.
+Back to the shiny nickel-plated revolver, which captured my eye, drew me in, and brought me some nostalgia.

 Back in the day, let’s go way back to a three years old who could be caught carrying her little six-shooters in a holster around her waist.
 I grew up in a rural town in Southern Colorado.
 A town which some still refer to as the “Wild West.”
 In fact, John Wayne movies have even been filmed here.
 That being said, any gal that lives in the “Wild West” should have a revolver, right?

 I liked revolvers as a toddler, and I still covet them today.
 Imagine my eyes as I saw the Remington 1875 replica laying upon the Crosman table at POMA’s Corporate Partner evening.
 The faux ivory handles and overall authentic look had my attention.
 I asked Crosman’s Jason Reid to tell me more about it, and then made a plan to examine it at the range the next day.